omarabdelgelil/DataMart-creation-for-a-Bank-for-Customer-Classification/README.md

 to minimize the bank loses).
 Fortunately, the bank stores data about their clients, the accounts (transactions within several months), the loans already granted, the credit cards issued.
 The bank managers hope to improve their understanding of customers and seek specific actions to improve services.
-A mere application of a discovery tool will not be convincing for them.
+A mere application of a discovery tool will not be convincing for them.;